DilhanM/Posters/README.md

 # Poster Presentations

-This repository contains a collection of poster presentations I've given at various conferences and events.
-Each poster explores a unique topic in the field of artificial intelligence and machine learning.
+This repository contains a collection of poster presentations I've contributed to at various conferences and events.
+Unless explicitly stated otherwise, the posters were presented by me.

 ## List of Posters